Piñon, New Mexico

 Piñon is an unincorporated ranching community in Otero County in southern New Mexico, in the southwestern United States.
-The town is in the pinon-juniper shrublands habitat with an altitude of 6,060 feet.
-It is located at the intersection of NM Route 24 and NM Route 506.
-The postoffice in Piñon opened in 1907.
-In 2014, Piñon was ranked as the most politically conservative town in New Mexico.
+It is in the pinon-juniper shrublands habitat with an altitude of 6,060 feet and is located at the intersection of NM Route 24 and NM Route 506.

 The area is arid and subject to forest fires.
 In June 2011, the lightning-caused Gage Fire burned 1385 acres just to the west of town.